-First and foremost, the book remains the definitive reference to all the core functionalities of Django – so the plain English, easy to follow deep-dive into all of Django’s functions doesn’t change in this book.
+First and foremost, the book remains the definitive reference to the most commonly used core functionalities of Django – so the plain English, easy to follow deep-dive into all of Django’s functions doesn’t change in this book.

 Second, the book compliments the existing docs, it doesn’t just reproduce them in a different format.
 I have removed all of the original material from Jacob and Adrian’s book and all of the material that can be found in the Django documentation.
 There are lots of topics that are not covered adequately in the docs, which provides ample opportunity for me to create resources that will make you a better Django programmer.
 I have done my best to include them in this book.

-Third, the book takes a more practical, project-oriented approach.
-It’s impossible to put all of Django’s functions into a single app, but the book takes concepts, expand them into examples and then puts some of them to use in a real website project.
+Third, the book takes a more practical approach, with less emphasis on theory and more exploration of working code.
+It’s impossible to put all of Django’s functions into a single book, but I have done my best to include all of the functions, classes and tools you will use regularly.
+With each major function or class, I expand them into functioning code examples.
 Source code is also available for Mastering Django 2.

 And finally, while I will not be releasing the book as open source, a large part of the book will remain free to access and read on djangobook.com.
 As with the previous book, you can buy PDF, eBook and paperback versions, with all income from sales supporting the project, allowing me to keep the core content ad free and accessible to all.